Colorado River Compact: Provisions

-The compact divides the river basin into two areas, the Upper Division (comprising Colorado, New Mexico, Utah and Wyoming) and the Lower Division (Nevada, Arizona and California).
-The compact requires the Upper Basin states not to deplete the flow of the river below 75000000 acre.ft during any period of ten consecutive years.
-Based on rainfall patterns observed in the years before the treaty's signing in 1922, the amount specified in the compact was assumed to allow a roughly equal division of water between the two regions.
+The Compact divides the river basin into two areas, the Upper Basin division (comprising Colorado, New Mexico, Utah and Wyoming) and the Lower Basin division (Nevada, Arizona and California).
+The Compact requires the Upper Basin states not to deplete the flow of the river below 75000000 acre.ft during any period of ten consecutive years.
+Based on rainfall patterns observed in the years before the treaty's signing in 1922, the amount specified in the Compact was assumed to allow a roughly equal division of water between the two regions.
 The states within each basin were required to divide their 7.5 e6acre-ft/year share allotment among themselves.
-The compact enabled the widespread irrigation of the Southwest, as well as the subsequent development of state and federal water works projects under the United States Bureau of Reclamation.
-Such projects included the Hoover Dam and Lake Powell.
+The Compact enabled the widespread irrigation of the Southwest, as well as the subsequent development of state and federal water works projects under the United States Bureau of Reclamation.
+Such projects included Hoover Dam and Lake Powell.

-The current specific annual allotments in the Lower Basin were established in 1928 as part of the Boulder Canyon Project, while the current specific annual allotments in the Upper Basin were established by the Upper Colorado River Basin Compact of 1948.
+The annual allotments in the Lower Basin were established in 1928 as part of the Boulder Canyon Project, while the annual allotments in the Upper Basin were established by the Upper Colorado River Basin Compact of 1948.
 They are:

 In addition to this, 1.5 e6acre.ft/year of Colorado River water is allocated to Mexico, pursuant to the treaty relating to the use of waters of the Colorado and Tijuana rivers and of the Rio Grande, signed February 3, 1944, and its supplementary protocol signed November 14, 1944.
 Also, the lower basin can get an additional 1.1 e6acre.ft/year in surplus conditions.

-The compact was the fruit of several years of negotiations among the states.
+The 1922 Colorado River Compact was the fruit of several years of negotiations among the states.
 The seven states had previously formed the League of the Southwest in 1917 to promote development along the river.
 In 1921, Congress authorized the states to enter into a compact for allocation of the river resources.
-The agreement was approved by Congress in 1922, the same year it was signed.
-Colorado River Compact was signed by the delegates from the seven Colorado River Basin states: Wyoming, Colorado, Utah and New Mexico were designated Upper Basin states and California, Arizona and Nevada as the Lower Basin states.
-This compact determined that the water would be shared equally among the upper and lower basin states.
-Prior to the compact, the name of the river was standardized along its length.
+The agreement, also known as the Santa Fe Compact, was approved by Congress in 1922, the same year it was signed by the delegates who negotiated the agreement.
+The agreement was subject to the ratification of the seven states.
+Six states ratified the agreement by the end of January 1923.
+Arizona did not sign until 1944.

+The Compact determined that the water would be shared equally among the upper and lower basin.
+Prior to the Compact, the name of the river was standardized along its length.
 Previously the portion of the river upstream from its confluence with the Green River had been known locally as the "Grand River".
 The change was opposed by many local residents in Utah and Colorado, and the new name was enforced locally by acts of the state legislatures in both states in the early 1920s.
-One of the major concerns both today and back in the 1920s was the expanding population, and this increased the demand for water, particularly in California.
+One of the major ongoing concerns since the 1920s was the expanding population, which increased the demand for water, particularly in California.
 In more recent years, mainly because of Las Vegas, Nevada has been looking for more use of the Colorado River.